dynatrace-ace-services/plugin-system_commands/linux/Readme.md

       "command": "/opt/dynatrace/oneagent/scripts/random.ksh"
     }

-The full json structure to apply to th OneAgent endpoint for this plugin is this one (describe on the this [documentation](../Dynatrace-Plugin-system_commands.pdf))
+Here is the full json structure for the OneAgent endpoint (describe on the this [documentation](../Dynatrace-Plugin-system_commands.pdf))

 	{
 	  "scripts": [